 Normally, someone with astigmatism is born with the condition because it is likely that it is genetic.
 Moreover, astigmatism is linked with other conditions such as myopia and hyperopia.
 You can, however, develop astigmatism after an eye injury, eye surgery, or eye disease.

-It sounds scary, but astigmatism is a very common eye condition.
+Astigmatism is a very common eye condition.
 In fact, research shows that approximately 30% of people experience it!

 Somebody with astigmatism struggles to see objects from any distance – whether farsighted or nearsighted.
 No matter the distance, objects appear blurry, distorted, or unfocused.